 Interestingly, although these peptides gained a moderate activity on the membrane, they also maintained an unchanged efficacy in targeting the bacterial protein synthesis.
-Bac5 peptide 281 was the only peptide that exhibited a significantly decreased inhibitory effect on the protein synthesis, maintaining however a relevant antimicrobial potency, that may prevalently rely on its permeability mechanism.
+Bac5 peptide 281 was the only peptide that exhibited a significantly decreased inhibitory effect on the protein synthesis, maintaining however a relevant antimicrobial potency, that mainly relies on its permeability mechanism.
 Apart from this exception, the other four peptides might exert a dual mode of action, since they could both cross the bacterial membrane, as suggested by their reduced dependency on the bacterial transporter SbmA, efficiently inhibiting protein synthesis and destabilizing at the same time the bacterial membrane.
-The
+The latter effect is more relevant at high concentrations.
+A dual mode of action (membrane destabilization and protein synthesis inhibition) would represent an added value for the antimicrobial potential of these peptides because it makes the selection of bacterial resistance more difficult.

-The selected five Bac5(1-17) derivatives display also a wider spectrum of activity, becoming active against pathogenic strains of A. baumanni, K. pneumoniae and E. coli.
-The antibacterial activity was tested by using the antibiotic-reference medium Mueller-Hinton broth without any dilution and no other "poor" media as often reported in the literature ^[18].
+The five selected Bac5(1-17) derivatives also display a wider spectrum of activity, becoming active against pathogenic strains of A. baumanni, K. pneumoniae and E. coli.
+The antibacterial activity was tested by using the antibioticreference medium MHB without any dilution and no other "poor" media as often reported in the literature.[18]
 This was done to increase the robustness of these results but also to use a standardized method, to make the comparison with other antimicrobials possible.
-Bac5 derivatives are likely to exploit the SbmA homologue of the E. coli to enter bacterial cells of A. baumanni and K. pneumoniae^[7b] but this is not sufficient to explain their activity, albeit weak, against P. aeruginosa and S. aureus, both lacking SbmA.
-A membranedestabilizing activity that provides SbmA-independent mechanism had been already described in P. aeruginosa for the mammalian PrAMP Bac7(1-35) and for the insect-derived Apideaecins [19].
-This would be in agreement with the membrane-destabilizing effect observed in this study.
-Further studies will be necessary to elucidate the mode of action of these peptides on bacterial species different than E. coli.
+Bac5 derivatives are likely to exploit the SbmA homologue of E. coli to enter bacterial cells of A. baumanni and K. pneumoniae^[7b] but this is not sufficient to explain their activity, albeit weak, against P. aeruginosa and S. aureus, both lacking SbmA.
+A membrane-destabilizing activity that provides SbmA-independent mechanism has already been described in P. aeruginosa for the mammalian PrAMP Bac7(1-35) and for the insect-derived Apideaecins.
+[19] This would be in agreement with the membrane-destabilizing effect observed in this study.
+Further studies will be necessary to elucidate the mode of action of these peptides on bacterial species other than E. coli.

 The improvement in antimicrobial potency and activity spectrum of Bac5(1-17) derivatives is not followed by a parallel increase in toxicity towards eukaryotic cells.
 Toxicity was only observed at concentrations well above the MIC and MBC values for 4 out of the 5 peptides.
-The peptide 281 was the only one displaying considerable cytotoxicity and this may be due to its hydrophobic C-terminus and to its distinct mode of action to permeabilize membranes, and hence to be less selective for bacteria.
-By contrast, the 291 peptide was not only potent, but also non-toxic, even at 64 μ M, and thus could be promising as lead compound for new drugs.
+The peptide 281 was the only one displaying considerable toxicity and this may be due to its distinct mode of action to permeabilize membranes, and hence to be less selective for bacteria.
+By contrast, the 291 peptide was not only potent, but also non-toxic, even at 64 μ M, and thus could be promising as a lead compound for development of new drugs.